masonlancaster/dbt_exercise/dbt_exercise_instructions.md

     - Make sure the toggle on the top right is set to paused.
 If it's set to enabled, then click it and change it to paused.

 ### Transform (dbt) ###
+- Login to GitHub
+- Go to your repository you created when you set up dbt cloud
+- Click Branches
+    - New Branch
+    - Call the new branch 'Exercise_dbt_part1'
+    - Click Create New Branch

 - Login to dbt Cloud
-- Click Develop > Cloud IDE
-- Click Initialize dbt project
-    - All of the necessary dbt files and folders will be created
-- Click Commit and sync
+- Click Studio
-- Click 'Create New Branch'
+- Click 'Change Branch'
-    - Name the branch `dbt-exercise`
+    - Select the new branch we just created called 'Exericse_dbt_part1'
 - Right click on the macros directory and create a new file called `generate_schema_name.sql`.
 This macro will allow us to use custom schemas when we create models.
     - Copy and paste the following code into the newly created macro file:
 ```